The Czech tax environment: Transparent and competitive

 Withholding tax is applicable to limited types of payments to non-residents (e.g. dividends, interest and royalties); however, exemptions based on the respective EU directives and/or double taxation treaty can be obtained.

-To support the business activities of domestic and foreign investors, the following new and existing benefits are available:
+To support the business activities of domestic and foreign investors, the following new and existing benefits are available (see table for more details).

 R&D deduction